LollosoSi/bruxism-detector/README.md

 An experimental Android App is available for download and source can be found at the [Android branch](https://github.com/LollosoSi/bruxism-detector/tree/Android).
 1. Open it and start the tracking service to register all events from Arduino.
 2. The app also catches alarms from Arduino and tries to wake you up using the phone.
 Turn the screen on to dismiss the alarm.
-3. In case that fails (you still don't stop the alarm after 10 seconds) we consider tracking failed and the alarm on Arduino will ring.
+3. In case that fails (you don't dismiss the alarm after 10 seconds) we consider tracking failed and the alarm on Arduino will ring.
 4. Your tracked data will be available under `Documents/RECORDINGS`.
-Compatible with the grapher application.
+5. Tap "send to pc" to send your data to the Grapher program (which will be listening after clicking "Receive from android")

 ## **How to use**
 The following will reference `Arduino/main/main.ino` as the main program.